velartrill/velartrill.github.io/orig/missing-in-action.md

 The boy nods slowly.
 "I'm… I'm really not supposed to talk about this, but, well— they evacuated me when I was young.
 From… where I lived before here.
 It was kind of a big deal when it went down.
 And they… they saved me from some… really bad stuff.
 There was this one officer who probably saved my life.
 I just… I'm really grateful to them for that, and I really admire them, I think they're good people, truly, it's just…" He clasps his hands in his lap.
 "They're not part of the normal world.
 The Shevran doesn't come in unless the normal world has stopped working and needs to be… beaten back into shape.
 Every single agent who talked to me-- they were all so kind and caring and strong, every single one of them, but… I-- I don't really know how to put this into words."

 He gazes out the window for a moment.
 "I guess it's kinda like… they're used to playing by such different rules.
 They do things very differently, and they're… they're very forceful, and they're very strict.
-The kind of people who always use the _'val'_ pronoun and never ever say _'elen,'_ you know what I mean?
+The kind of people who always use the _'[val](glossary.html#ranuir.d.val)'_ pronoun and never ever say _'[elen](glossary.html#ranuir.d.elen),'_ you know what I mean?
 They come in from the outside and they impose a new order, and they don't always think very much about the one that was already in place.
-Or they don't trust them.
+Or they don't trust it.
 Or something.
-They… they expect total submission from everyone all the time.
-And one way or another they'll get it."
+They… they expect total submission from everyone at all times.
+And they're incredibly powerful, so one way or another… they'll get it."

 Livkir reaches out and rests a hand on Shalcas' shoulder.
 "Thank you for talking to us about this, Shay," he murmurs.
 "It sounds like it's not easy."